Read the screenplay: FANNIEGATE — $7 trillion. 17 years. The biggest fraud in American capital markets.

 Former CEO, Wells Fargo

 Banking, not blood.
-Wells Fargo later had its own fraud scandal.
+Wells Fargo later had its own fraud thing, which is kinda funny.

 Riley Bechtel